 August 14, 2011 - Sponsored 3rd Annual Retreat for board members and volunteers, held at Morris Brown AME Church.

-.November 19, 2011 - Sponsored 4th Annual Women's Program, Celebrating National Family Week with Phylicia Rashad, she is one of the entertainment world's most extraordinary performing artist.
-Held at the Embassy Suites.
+.November 19, 2011 - Sponsored 4th Annual Women's Program, Celebrating National Family Week with Phylicia Rashad, she is an actor and a producer.

 February 11, 2012 - Sponored 4th Annual "Go Red for Women" Program, in recognition of American Heart Month, with Ms. Lorna Beck ( Franklin C. Fetter Center); Dr. Debbie Bryant (Tri-County Black Nurses Asssociation); Ms. Chelsea Reeves (American Heart Association); Dr. Ida Spruill, PhD (MUSC- Project Sugar); and Ms. Carrie Whipper (The Palmetto Project) as panelists, held at International Longshoreman's Hall.